Visual Impairment IconHigh Contrast

 This seemed a comfortable way out of the difficulty, and I took advantage of it with my usual dexterity.
 I assured her that the state of things was most painful to me, but that I would bear up as well as I could, and wait for those contingent days of happiness when I trusted that every obstacle to our union might be removed.

 I saw at once that her proud spirit was broken.
 She threw her arms round me, and wept upon my shoulder.
-The situation was embarrassing; and I never felt myself a greater impostor in my life than when I mustered up courage to give her a salute in return, telling her, however, at the same time, that she must retire to her room, unless she wished to compromise herself with the garçon, who would soon come to collect the boots.7Garçon is French for waiter in a French hotel.
+The situation was embarrassing; and I never felt myself a greater impostor in my life than when I mustered up courage to give her a salute in return, telling her, however, at the same time, that she must retire to her room, unless she wished to compromise herself with the garçon, who would soon come to collect the boots.7Garçon, in this case, is French for waiter in a French hotel.
 The practical picture which I suggested recalled her to herself.
 Snatching a ring from my finger, and pressing upon mine another in return, she rushed from my—or I should rather say her—embrace.
 The next instant her light foot was heard upon the staircase, and I was alone in the corridor—an engaged man.

 III.